davismariotti/ChesterPlugin/README.md

 ChesterPlugin
 =============
-An awesome person to talk to
+An awesome person to talk to.